Federal climate forecasts could help prepare for extreme rain. But it's years away

 "We strongly encourage that these investments should foster resilience to all threats and hazards, both natural and man-made, that they need to support climate adaptation in the water sector," says Radhika Fox, assistant administrator of water at the EPA.

 In absence of new federal rainfall data, it will largely be up to cities and states to find ways to plan for climate change.
-Climate experts say without building in some leeway to handle bigger storms, communities risk building infrastructure that will be inadequate and need expensive updating far sooner than planned for.
+A newly released map from the Department of Defense and NOAA, while not the official records, does show how precipitation will change across the U.S. Climate experts say without building in some leeway to handle bigger storms, communities risk building infrastructure that will be inadequate and need expensive updating far sooner than planned for.

 "It's been a long time coming and better late than never," Cleetus says.
 "But what we need to do is make sure that we're mainstreaming it into all our infrastructure decisions from here on out.
 Otherwise we'll be putting good money after bad."